Technology Tales

 12th March 2011

-My being partial to the occasional eBook has meant my encountering Adobe’s Digital Editions.
-While I wonder why the functionality cannot be be included in the already quite bulky Adobe Reader, it does exist and some publishers used it to ensure that their books are not as easily pirated.
-In my case, it is a certain publisher of walking guidebooks that uses it and I must admit to being a sometime fan of their wares.
-At first, I was left wondering how they thought that Digital Editions was the delivery means that would ensure that they do not lose out from sharing of copies of eBooks but a recent episode has me seeing what they see.
+My being partial to the occasional eBook has meant my encountering Adobe's Digital Editions.
+While I wonder why the functionality cannot be included in the already quite bulky Adobe Reader, it does exist and some publishers use it to ensure that their books are not as easily pirated.
+In my case, it is a certain publisher of walking guidebooks that uses it, and I must admit to being a sometime fan of their wares.
+At first, I was left wondering how they thought that the Digital Editions software option was the delivery means that would ensure that they do not lose out from sharing of copies of eBooks, but a recent episode has me seeing what they see.

 Looking at a few Operating Systems